AdobeDocs/workfront.en/help/workfront-basics/the-new-workfront-experience/new-object-headers.md

 ![](assets/nwe-plan-header-350x34.png)

-Plans are the objects of the `Workfront Scenario Planner`.
-For information about the `Scenario Planner`, see [The Adobe Workfront Scenario Planner overview](../../scenario-planner/scenario-planner-overview.md).
+Plans are the objects of the Workfront Scenario Planner.
+For information about the Scenario Planner, see [The Adobe Workfront Scenario Planner overview](../../scenario-planner/scenario-planner-overview.md).

 The plan header displays the following information: